26 Free Things to Do in Lake Tahoe in Summer & Winter

 E-bikes and Lime scooters are available for rent around Lake Tahoe as well.

-There’s a public transport system called the Tahoe Transportation District you can check out.
+You can check out a public transport system called the Tahoe Transportation District.

 You can also find numerous taxi services – especially near the casinos in South Lake Tahoe – that you can use to get around.